cr3ativ3cod3r/amfoss-tasks/README.md

 ## How will you contribute back to the club?

-I can help others learn.I love teaching and helping others.
+I can help others learn.I love teaching and helping others.I have good communication skills.

 I am good at organising events.